network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
-We can achieve this by continuously adding HTTP sessions to the pool of connections in an ID (Interval duration - default to 1 second) interval.
+We can achieve this by continuously adding HTTP sessions to the pool of connections in an ID (Interval duration - default to 5 seconds) interval.
 This technique ensures that we quickly reach full capacity.
 In parallel with this process we send responsiveness probes.
 First, the algorithm reaches stability for the goodput.
 Once